jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-What you get by achieving your goals is not as important as what you become by achieving your goals.
+If you talk to a man in a language he understands, that goes to his head.
+If you talk to him in his language, that goes to his heart.
-- Zig Ziglar
+- Nelson Mandela

-Updated on: [9/20/2022]
+Updated on: [9/21/2022]
 <!-- #quoteEnd -->
 </pre>